-Given the nature and personality of most caregivers who are go-getters and deeply committed people, they are usually shocked to realize how difficult the caregiving job can be.
+By nature, most caregivers are go-getters and deeply committed people.
+As such, they are usually shocked to realize how difficult the caregiving job can be.
 They don’t think twice about signing up for the job because it’s the right thing to do.
-They then assume they can handle anything.
-The enormity of the task is hard to fathom.
+They often assume they can handle anything, even when the enormity of the task is hard to fathom.

 Caregiving is such a physical and emotional roller coaster that even caregivers with the best intentions aren’t prepared.
 Not because they aren’t capable, but because it’s usually a job for more than one.
 Caregiving takes a village.
 Getting help along the way is the most important survival tool.

 Once I got into the groove of caring for my parents, I was amazed to find that I carried with me a sense of worry all the time.
 I was always waiting for the other shoe to drop.

 Getting support and sharing my concerns helped ease the constant scary feeling I had.
 Making sure I got comfort whenever and wherever I could became an important step I took for myself.

 The number one thing that no one explains to you is how you must take care of yourself while you take care of others.
 Radical self-care is a necessity, not a luxury.
 You must maintain a healthy diet, get enough rest and ask for help.

 You need to get exercise and all the support you need.
 You can embrace your journey only if you are in top shape emotionally and physically.
 It’s challenging but doable if you are as kind to yourself as you are to others.

 Taking care of my parents was the best thing I’ve done in my life.
 It was the most healing, empowering and enriching experience I have had.
 The challenges and difficulties fade away but the precious memories of laughter and love remain.